cargomedia/janus-gateway-rtpbroadcast/README.md

 ```

 ##### `thumbnailing-finished`
-Thumbnailer creates archives of configurable duration for every configurable interval of time.
+Thumbnailer creates archives of configurable duration for configurable interval of time.

 ```
 {